Stability of bump in center of bandpass

 in the center of the bandpass on 20sep07.
 The bump was not present when

-we bypassed the mixture chassis.
+we bypassed the mixer chassis.
 The bump was an increase in gain (not

 extra noise).
 A test was done on 20sep07 to check the stability of this